labrat97/Archer-T4U-Plus-Linux-Driver/README.md

 Notice: If you had already loaded the moduel, use `modprobe -r 88x2bu` to unload it first.

-If you want to force a given mode permanently (even when switching the adapter across devices), create the file `/etc/modprobe.d/99-RTL88x2BU.conf` with the following content:
+If you want to force a given mode permanently (even when switching the adapter across devices), create/edit the file `/etc/modprobe.d/99-RTL88x2BU.conf` with the following content:
 `options 88x2bu rtw_switch_usb_mode=1`